Marginal Structural Illness-Death Models for Semi-Competing Risks Data: Simulation

 and with probability $1-P(T_{1}=\infty)$,

 \item Generate Censoring time $C \sim U(0.4, 0.5)$, which leads to an average censoring rate around 20\%. \end{itemize}

 We set $\beta_{1}=\beta_{2}=1$, $\beta_{3} = 0.5$.
 Weights are calculated by fitting the logistic regression with $Z_1, Z_2, Z_3$ as covariates.
 We run 500 simulations for each case.
 Table \ref{simulation_1} and \ref{simulation_2} report, for sample size n=250 and n=500, respectively, the estimate, the empirical standard deviation (SD), the mean of estimated standard errors (SE), and the coverage probability (CP) of the nominal 95\% confidence intervals.
-Under the usual Markov model, we estimate the asymptotical variance of $\beta_j$, $j=1,2,3$ using both the model-based formulas, which ignores the uncertainty in the estimation of the weights, and bootstrap.
+Under the illness-death MSM, we estimate the asymptotical variance of $\beta_j$, $j=1,2,3$ using both the model-based formulas, which ignores the uncertainty in the estimation of the weights, and bootstrap.

-When $\sigma^2 = 0$, we see that the estimation under the usual Markov model is nearly unbiased, in particular for the larger sample size $n=500$, and the coverage of the confidence intervals (CI) based on the normal approximation is very close to the nominal level.
+When $\sigma^2 = 0$, we see that the estimation under the illness-death MSM is nearly unbiased as expected, in particular for the larger sample size $n=500$, and the coverage of the confidence intervals (CI) based on the normal approximation is very close to the nominal level.
 We note that the margin of error using 500 simulation runs to estimate the coverage of 95\% CI's is 0.019, so that the range of coverage probability (CP) should be mostly within 93.1\% to 96.9\%.
-We also see that when $\sigma^2 = 0$, the estimation under the general Markov mode performed well for $\beta_j$ and $\Lambda_{0j}(01)$, $j=1,2,3$.
+We also see that when $\sigma^2 = 0$, the estimation under the frailty-based illness-death MSM performed well for $\beta_j$ and $\Lambda_{0j}(01)$, $j=1,2,3$.
 However, the mean of the estimated standard error of $\sigma^2$ is much higher than the empirical standard deviation, and the CI overcovers.
 We note that this is the boundary cases considered in \citet{xu2009using}, where the asymptotical distribution is no longer normal.

-When $\sigma^2 > 0$, we see that our estimator under the general Markov model is quite accurate for even the smaller sample size $n=250$, the SEs are close to the sample SD and the coverage probabilities are good.
-The estimates under the usual Markov model is obviously biased with poor coverage of the CI's when $\sigma^2 > 0$.
+When $\sigma^2 > 0$, we see that our estimator under the frailty-based illness-death MSM is quite accurate for even the smaller sample size $n=250$, the SEs are close to the sample SD and the coverage probabilities are good.
+The estimates under the illness-death MSM without frailty is obviously biased, as expected, with poor coverage of the CI's when $\sigma^2 > 0$.

-Finally, we note that the variances of the estimators are generally larger under the general Markov, as more parameter is estimated.
+Finally, we note that the variances of the estimators are generally larger under the frailty-based illness-death MSM, as one more parameter is estimated.